PeakIndicators/Getting-Started-On-Azure-ML/Deploy-Real-Time-Service.md

 2. Then read the notes in the notebook, running each code cell in turn.

 3. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.
 Then close all Jupyter browser tabs.

-### Clean-up
-If you’re finished working with Azure Machine Learning for now, in Azure Machine Learning studio, on the **Compute** page, on the Compute Instances tab, select your compute instance and click **Stop** to shut it down.
-Otherwise, leave it running for the next lab.